 - At pick-up times, students are escorted to vehicles by staff members.
 Drivers should move forward along the north sidewalk as the car line moves forward.
 Parents should remain in their car.
-If students need help buckling, please pull all the way forward to the first spot in line to avoid a traffic jam.

 There will be no drop-off or pick-up from the center of the parking lot.
 If parents need to enter the building, they are asked to drop-off or pick-up their children first, circle around, and park in the marked parking spaces.

 PRESCHOOL Students ONLY Drop off 8:30-8:45am: All students are welcome to use the carpool drop off beginning at 8:15.
 If you wish to walk preschool students up to the door, you may the first week of school only.
 This allows them to gain confidence in themselves and start their own routine.
 Preschool teachers will be outside to greet students.
 After the first week, please use the carpool drop-off line where they will be greeted by staff members and given guidance when needed.
 If you are walking your child to the school doors, please park next to the church so you do not have to cross traffic.

 If a parent would like to speak to a teacher, they are asked to request a meeting that works best for the teacher and parent.
 Out of courtesy for others who are waiting, parents are not

 to conference with teachers — or other parents — in the carpool line.